Seeed-Studio/wiki-documents/docs/Edge/reTerminal/reTerminal-piCam.md

 ```sh
 sudo reboot
 ```
- After the reboot, the PiCam should be configured and ready to use with your SeeedStudio ReTerminal.
+ After the reboot, the PiCam should be configured and ready to use with your Seeed Studio reTerminal.
 You can now proceed with capturing images or recording videos using the libcamera.

  - **Step 5** :Open the terminal and write following code to test everything is work.